vmmadathil/ml-ds-interview-guide/SQL/SQL.md

 * *Select*: Used to fetch data
 * *From*: What table to fetch from
 * *Join*: Joins tables based on conditions
-* *Where*: Used to filter records by specific condition
+* *Where*: Used to filter records by specific condition.
+Cannot be used on aggregate functions
-* *Group By*: Groups rows that have the same values into summary rows; often used with aggregate functions
+* *Group By*: Groups rows that have the same values into summary rows; often used with aggregate functions with having
 * *Having*: Used instead of where for aggregate functions
 * *Order By*: Used to sort the result in ascending or descending order
 * *Limit*: Used to limit the number of records returned